 failing a capacity auction dispatch test activation (i.e. capacity charge).

-Non-performance charges will be calculated and settled as detailed in MM 5.5.
+Non-performance charges will be calculated and settled as detailed in MR. Ch.9 s.4.13.

 6.1 Non-Performance Factors

 The capacity auction non-performance factors (CNPF) referenced in MM 5.5will use the factors listed in the table below for settling each capacity obligation for the month that is being settled.